Writing and debugging Perl One-liners

 100.241.20.7

-And the get_ip
+And the get_ip function now works.

 Wrap-up

-If you ever need to check the one liner syntax, just run perl -h
+If you ever need to check the one liner syntax, just run perl -h to get a summary

 of the available options.
 Another good resource is the official documentation, which you can read

-at the terminal with perldoc perlrun
+at the terminal with perldoc perlrun.

 This article has covered the most common command line switches used for debugging code but a whole